MileHacker Logo

 Some instances of Portuguese colonial architecture, especially around its older administrative areas and central squares.

-Catholic churches reflect Angola's colonial heritage plus lively places of worship.
+Catholic churches reflect Angola's colonial heritage plus lively holy places.

 • Memorial Sites & Monuments